Grate-Oracle-Lewot/GrateCrystal/README.md

 Because I added the Odd Rod, the code would have to be adjusted, and I don't know how.
 My design theory excuse is that some people get a thrill out of not knowing what Pokémon is going to pop up, so fishing caters to them.
 Of course, you can always just check the encounters in https://github.com/Grate-Oracle-Lewot/GrateCrystal/blob/master/data/wild/fish.asm

+# Can I copy your code?

+Yes, but to call this repository "disorganized" would be flattery.
+Don't say I didn't warn you.

 # Credits

 Coding help - The entire github/pret/pokecrystal community, Discord, and tutorials, but especially Nayru62, ax6/aaaaaa123456789, Rangi42/Sylvie, Idain, and DamienDoury.
 More names in https://github.com/Grate-Oracle-Lewot/GrateCrystal/blob/master/data/credits_strings.asm